VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Plus, some of these are doomed to fail.
-Even if the hardware is good, marketing a "strange" expensive product is hard, espicially when your users probably already have something similar but without the gimmik.
+Even if the hardware is good, marketing a "strange" expensive product is hard, especially when your users have something similar but without the gimmick.